-CIC Board and proprietors should be doing all that they reasonably can to limit children's exposure to the above risks from the school IT system.
-As part of this process, CIC Board and proprietors should ensure school has appropriate filters and monitoring systems in place.
-Whilst considering responsibility to safeguard and promote the welfare of children and provide them with a safe environment in which to learn, CIC Board and proprietors should consider the age range of their pupils, the number of pupils, how often they access the IT system and the proportionality of costs vs risks.
+The CIC Board and Proprietor should be doing all that they reasonably can to limit children's exposure to the above risks from the school IT system.
+As part of this process, CIC Board and Proprietor should ensure school has appropriate filters and monitoring systems in place.
+Whilst considering responsibility to safeguard and promote the welfare of children and provide them with a safe environment in which to learn, the CIC Board and Proprietor should Child Protection and Safeguarding Policy consider the age range of their pupils, the number of pupils, how often they access the IT system and the proportionality of costs vs risks.
 The effectiveness of the filtering and monitoring systems in place will be reviewed regularly.